EChen233/A-full-version-of-RDP-in-the-shuffle-model/README.md

 # A-full-version-of-RDP-in-the-shuffle-model.
-The "shuffled-SGD.m" is a MATLAB code specifically written for the experiment described in the article.
+The "shuffled-SGD.m" is a python code specifically written for the experiment described in the article.